LBNL-ETA/MSWH/paper.md

 The component models we either identified in the existing literature and created a custom Python implementation, or we developed new models.
 In our implementation we implemented the following existing or new models:

 * Solar irradiation on a tilted surface model is based on equations found in @Duffie:2013.
-* Solar collector models and model parameters are based on @Srcc:2013 and @Ashrae:2013.
+* Solar collector models and model parameters are based on @Ashrae:2013 and @Srcc:2013.
 * We converted natural gas tank water heater model from @Lutz:1998 into a hourly time-step model implementation.
 * Photovoltaic model is based on a simplified model found in @Wetter:2014.
 * Heat pump water heater tank is based on @Sparn:2014.
-* Solar thermal tank is a phenomenology based model based on ideas very similar to model developed for in NREL's SAM [@Blair:2014].
+* Solar thermal tank is a phenomenological model based on ideas very similar to model developed for in NREL's SAM software [@Blair:2014].
-* Simplified performance data based gas burner model is implemented to represent instantaneous gas water heater.
+* Simplified performance data based gas burner model was implemented to represent instantaneous gas water heater.
 * Simple electric resistance model was implemented to represent instantaneous electric gas water heater.
 * We developed a simplified data based solar and distribution pump model.
 * To model the distribution piping network we developed a simplified model that is capable of accounting for thermal losses at stagnation and flows on demand with correction factors available to help account for the relatively long time-step of 1h.